-We conducted a second scan of environmental health priorities in Canada.
-This 2008-2009 study identified the needs and gaps related to delivery of environmental health services and programs in Canada.
+We have conducted a third scan of environmental health priorities in Canada.
+This 2012-2013 study identified the needs and gaps related to delivery of environmental health services and programs in Canada.
 Results from this study form the basis for our ongoing and future work plan.

 In brief, medical officers of health, environmental health directors, and others again identified the following key needs:

 - people with advanced training in environmental health;

 - scientific evidence base for environmental health services and programs; and

 - scientific evidence in a usable form.

 The top five topics selected by participants for additional review, guidance, and summary documents include:

 - how to evaluate EH programs (including overall impact of program vs. different program, priority setting of various programs);